Nos78/application-error/README.md

 This custom errors package includes the following:

 ### ApplicationError
-Base error class deriving from Error
+Base error class, deriving from Error.

 > class ApplicationError extends Error {
+>
 >     constructor(message = "")
+>
 >     // message defaults to "Application Error" if unset.
 >
 >     this.name = this.constructor.name